 You’ll also have a series of additional flat characters that play a role in the story.
 While these characters have a purpose, they do not need a character profile done up.
 There will not be much to their personality and they won’t change or develop.

 As your story develops and you flesh out your outline, certain details of your characters may change or evolve.
-This is fine and normal – just make sure you keep your character profile template updated.
+This is fine and normal – just make sure you keep your character building template updated.

 If something about a character changes, change all relevant information in their profile.